-- 2 tsp baking powder
+- 2 teaspoon baking powder

-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

 - pinch salt

 - ¾ cup buttermilk see notes to make your own

 - 2 eggs

-- 3 tsp vegetable oil
+- 3 teaspoon vegetable oil

-- ½ cup confectioner's sugar
+- ½ cup powdered sugar

 - 2-4 tbs heavy cream or milk

-- ½ tsp vanilla extract
+- ½ teaspoon vanilla extract

 - Bake donuts for 10-12 minutes or until lightly browned and the tops spring back slightly when pressed with your finger.
 Allow donuts to cool for 5 minutes in pan before transferring to a wire rack to finish cooling.
 When you invert the donuts onto the wire rack, you may find that some of the topping doesn't stick, but the majority of it will.
-If you are concerned, just take a knife or spoon and spread it on top of the donuts.
+If this happens, just take a knife or spoon and spread it back on top of the donuts.